Willy-Kimura/HotkeyListener/README.md

 }
 ```

-A more illustrative example of using the `HotkeyUpdated` event is provided in the Demo application.
+A more illustrative example of using the `HotkeyUpdated` event is provided in the demo.

 ### Removing Hotkeys